Yasaman-A/federated-learning-tools/tff-data-converter/README.md

 # Documentation

+## Installation

+To install the required packages, do the following steps:

+  1. Go to the directory where requirements.txt is located.
+  2. Activate your virtualenv.
+  3. Run following command in your shell:
+    ```
+    pip install -r requirements.txt
+    ```

 ## 1. Converter

 In the `converter.py` file, we defined a class of converter, which requires `data_type` and `path`.